-And now a few words about the History Channel's "The Hatfields and the McCoys," the award-winning ratings bonanza from a few years ago.
+Now a few words about the History Channel's TV miniseries "The Hatfields and the McCoys," the award-winning ratings bonanza from a few years ago.
 It turned out to be my last job.
 And outside of a annoying little page 1 rewrite late in the game, oddly one of my most fulfilling.

 Back in the mists-of-time Eighties, I was hired by producer Leslie Greif and CBS to write a four hour mini-series about the legendary family feud.

 Starting a big historical project is hard.
-WHERE to start is why.
+WHERE to start is one reason why.
 Fortunately I had one of my favorite producers on hand.
-I have worked with older producers, more experienced, with sideboards groaning with awards and buddy celebrity photos.
-But I have never worked with a more focused, tenacious, funnier guy, and one that I came to treasure.
+I have worked with older producers, more experienced, sideboards groaning with awards and buddy celebrity photos.
+But I have never worked with a more focused, tenacious, funnier guy, and one that I treasure.

 Los Angeles Leslie is his family's beloved Crowned Prince; why he would be so obsessed with this violent hillbilly saga from a hundred-and-fifty years ago is anybody's guess.
 Very soon, partnered with the legendary Al Ruddy on the project, Leslie became my guy.
 He believed in the primacy of writing, and in the first ten years, before he replaced me with "Deadwood's" Ted Mann, I was his guy.

 I had been living back in North Carolina then and Leslie and I were both fans of "L.A.
 Law."
-Since he was often out at night, hip deep in the Hollywood life, I taped the shows for him and Fedexed it the next day.
-He didn't know how a VCR worked or just liked the idea of me taping it.
+Since he was often out at night, hip deep in the Hollywood life, I taped the shows for him and FedExed it the next day.
+He didn't know how a VCR worked or, more likely, just liked the idea of me taping it for him.
 He especially loved all the local southern commercials.